 4.4 Transfer Credit from Community Colleges

 Credits will be accepted by transfer from a community college to meet lower-division (i.e., 1000- and 2000-level courses) requirements only.
 A minimum of 60 semester credit hours must be earned at a senior college.
 Within these guidelines, transfer credits are subject to the individual colleges' degree requirements.
+See Academic Regulation 4.6 for degree applicability of credit for prior learning received from community college transcripts.

-4.6 Credit by Exam
+4.6 Credit for Prior Learning (Credit by Exam)

-The academic regulations listed below apply to the following examinations: Advanced Placement Program (AP), International Baccalaureate Program (IB), College Level Examination Program (CLEP), and OSU Advanced Standing Examinations.
+Credit for prior learning, also referred to as credit by exam, applies to learning acquired from, but not limited to, work and life experiences, non-degree granting institutions, professional training, military training, or open source learning.
+OSU uses the State Regents’ recognized or approved methods to validate prior learning for awarding credit, including the following examinations: Advanced Placement Program (AP), International Baccalaureate Program (IB), College Level Examination Program (CLEP), DANTES Subject Standardized tests (DSST), and OSU Advanced Standing Examinations.

 a. credit earned by examination will be recorded on a student’s OSU transcript with a neutral grade of “CBE-P” (Pass) if the student earns the equivalent of a “C” or better on the examination.
 No grade is recorded if the student fails the exam;